-Rosa Maria Garcia Teruel (Degree in Law and Msc in Corporate and Contract Law URV) is doctoral researcher at the UNESCO Chair on Housing.
-Her PhD in civil law covers the legal aspects of tenancy agreements in which the tenant pays in kind (i.e. performing renovations), and it is funded by the Catalan Government (FI DGR 2015).
+Rosa Maria Garcia Teruel (international Doctor in Laws and Msc in Corporate and Contract Law URV) is a postdoctoral researcher at the UNESCO Chair on Housing.
+Her PhD in civil law covered the legal aspects of tenancy agreements in which the tenant pays in kind (i.e. performing renovations), and it was funded by the Catalan Government (FI DGR 2015).
 In this field of research, she published more than ten articles and book chapters, and she has presented her research in several national and international conferences (Denmark, Portugal, France, Hungary, United Kingdom, Albania, The Netherlands).
 She is researcher of several competitive projects and has carried out a research stay at the Zentrum für Europäische Rechtspolitik, University of Bremen (Germany) and at the University of Groningen (The Netherlands).
 She is lecturer at the Degree of Law URV and at Real Estate Agent’s Course FURV.
 Her fields of research are tenancy law, construction law, property rights, housing policies and alternative funding for real estate development.